PaulAnnekov/tuyaha/README.md

 # tuyaha

+## This library was maintained exclusively for Home Assistant Tuya component.
+As HA 2021.10.0 switched to Tuya-supported [tuya-iot-py-sdk](https://pypi.org/project/tuya-iot-py-sdk/) library (finally 😮‍💨), there is no sense to continue supporting this library which uses deprecated API.

 Cloned from the abandoned package [tuyapy](https://pypi.org/project/tuyapy/) v0.1.3.
 This package implements a Tuya API endpoint that was specially designed for Home Assistant.